 Award-Winning Supercomputing Research

-The more than 6480 compute nodes of the SuperMUC-NG contain around 15 million sensors that collect a wide range of data from the system.
-"In preparation for exascale times, high-performance computing systems are becoming increasingly complex," explains Alessio Netti, computer scientist at the Leibniz Supercomputing Centre (LRZ) in Garching.
+The more than 6480 compute nodes of SuperMUC-NG contain around 15 million sensors that collect a wide range of data from the system.
+"In preparation for Exascale times, high-performance computing systems are becoming increasingly complex," explains Alessio Netti, computer scientist at the Leibniz Supercomputing Centre (LRZ) in Garching.
 "For these systems to run stable, become more controllable and, above all, consume significantly less energy, we need more knowledge and thus more data".
 At the end of June, two projects which deal with operating data of high-performance computers, received awards: The jury of the ACM HDPC 2020 conference honoured the LRZ tool Wintermute in Stockholm as one of the most innovative analysis methods for High Performance Computing (HPC).
-At the ISC 2020 in Frankfurt, a research team led by Amir Raoofy from the Technical University of Munich (TUM) won the Hans Meuer Award for theirwork on 'Time Series Mining at Petascale Performance'.
+At ISC 2020 in Frankfurt, a research team led around Amir Raoofy from Technical University of Munich (TUM) won the Hans Meuer Award for their work on 'Time Series Mining at Petascale Performance’.

 Collecting and Evaluating the Right Data

 Sensors already provide all kinds of information from supercomputers, for example on temperature, power, load and stress on components.
 The open source software Data Center Data Base (DCDB), which collects data from millions of sensors and thus enables the control of SuperMUC-NG and CoolMUC-3, has already been developed at